meyskens/linux-itf/src/kubernetes/resources/README.md

 - `restartPolicy`: the policy for restarting the pod, can be `Always`, `OnFailure` or `Never`
 - `nodeSelector`: the node selector for the pod, used to schedule the pod on a specific node or group of nodes

-A list of all fields can be gotten with `kubectl explain pod.spec` or [the api documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#pod-v1-core).
+A list of all available fields can be printed with `kubectl explain pod.spec` or we can refer you to [the api documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#pod-v1-core).

 Let's look at the pods running in our cluster: